Exceptional Tannaka groups only arise from cubic threefolds: Subvarieties with exceptional Tannaka groups

 \subsection{Surfaces with group~$E_6$ and the difference morphism}

 Let us take a closer look at the first row of the table in~\cref{cor:hodge-numbers}.
-The corollary in particular says that if~$X\subset A$ is a smooth nondivisible irreducible subvariety with ample normal bundle and dimension~$d<g/2$ such that~$G_{X,\omega}^\ast \simeq E_6$, then~$X$ must be a surface with
+The corollary in particular says that if~$X\subset A$ is a smooth nondivisible irreducible subvariety with ample normal bundle and dimension~$<g/2$ such that~$G_{X,\omega}^\ast \simeq E_6$, then~$X$ must be a surface with

-We also know the Chern numbers: The top Chern class is~$c_2(X) = \dim \omega(\delta_S) = 27$, hence~$c_1(X)^2 = 45$ by Noether's formula.
-To show that~$X$ is indeed the Fano surface of lines on a smooth cubic threefold, we will need one more piece of numerical information: The degree of the difference morphism
+We also know the Chern numbers: The top Chern class is~$c_2(X) = \dim \omega(\delta_S) = 27$, so~$c_1(X)^2 = 45$ by Noether's formula.
+Moreover, by the representation theory of~$E_6$ there is a unique one-dimensional subrepresentation inside $V_X\otimes V_X\otimes V_X$.
+Since by~\cite[sect.~10]{WeissauerAlmostConnected} or~\cite[lemma~3.5]{KraemerMicrolocalI} the one-dimensional representations of the Tannaka group correspond to skyscraper sheaves, it follows that there a unique skyscraper direct summand inside $\delta_X*\delta_X*\delta_X$.
+By base change this means that the sum morphism $X^3 \to A$ has a unique three-dimensional fiber and that this fiber is irreducible.
+To show that~$X$ is the Fano surface of lines on a smooth cubic threefold (in which case the above fiber parametrizes coplanar triples of lines), we will need one more piece of numerical information: The degree of the difference morphism

 The representation theory of the exceptional group~$E_6$ implies:

 \begin{proposition} Let~$A$ be an abelian variety of dimension~$g\ge 5$ and~$X\subset A$ a smooth nondegenerate nondivisible surface with~$G_{X,\omega}^\ast \simeq E_6$.
 Then the difference morphism~$d \colon X \times X \to X-X$ is generically finite of degree~$\deg(d)\ge 6$. \end{proposition}